Back to Blogs

 Deepika Mahendran, Associate - Talent Management at Acolyte Group

-Wisemonk is a trusted Employer of Record (EOR) in India that helps global companies hire, pay, and manage employees smoothly, without setting up a local entity.
+Wisemonk is a trusted Employer of Record (EOR) that helps global companies hire, pay, and manage employees smoothly, without setting up a local entity.
 Our specialists handle payroll and tax operations with precision, ensuring complete compliance with labor and taxation laws.

 Here’s how we support your team: